 Scott Kenney, Gray, ME.
 Senior Vice President, Commercial Banking, Farm Credit East.
 Scott currently leads the middle market lending efforts in Maine, New Hampshire and Eastern Massachusetts for Farm Credit East’s commercial lending group.
 He is active in coaching youth sports (soccer, basketball and baseball) in Cumberland County.
 Scott earned a B.S. and an M.S. at the University of Maine at Orono.
 He joined CEI’s board in 2014.

 John Moore, Orono, ME.
 John is a retired community banker, currently serving as an Adjunct Instructor, College of Business, Husson University, Bangor Maine.
-John served as the SVP, Community Development Banking, CRA Officer Bangor Savings Bank.
-John serves as the primary institutional liaison for outreach and delivery of community development lending, investment, and service with nonprofit organizations and governmental agencies particularly those engaged in affordable housing and economic development activities in Maine.
-He also coordinates the Bank’s public sector lending and tax exempt bond financing program as well as leading the Bank’s Community Reinvestment Act compliance program.
+John served as the SVP, Community Development Banking, CRA Officer at Bangor Savings Bank, as the primary institutional liaison for outreach and delivery of community development lending, investment, and service with nonprofit organizations and governmental agencies particularly those engaged in affordable housing and economic development activities in Maine.
 Ed.
 M. from Harvard University Graduate School of Education, B.A. from LaSalle University in History.
 John joined CEI’s board in 2013.

-Regina Phillips, Portland, is the Refugee Services Program Coordinator for the City of Portland.
-Regina has worked for the city for approximately 19 years, starting her tenure there at the City’s homeless family shelter.
-Regina supervises a multi-cultural/multi-lingual staff that provides case management, housing, employment, life skills and services to new Americans.
+Regina Phillips, Portland, ME.
+Regina is the Grants and Community Engagement Coordinator for the Westbrook School Department.
+Regina has been with the WSD since June 2016.
+Before that, she ran the City of Portland Refugee Services Program for approximately 12 years.
 Prior to working for the City she ran a Head Start/Child Care center for a CAP agency.
 She worked tirelessly – and been a strong advocate – for disenfranchised communities across the state.
 Regina has a Masters degree in Social Work from the University of New England and a BA in Psychology from Curry College, Milton, MA.
 She serves on the Board for United Way of Greater Portland and previously served on the Board of Family Crisis Services.
 She is a long standing member and Executive Committee participant of the Greater Portland Chapter of the NAACP.
 She joined CEI’s board in 2016.

 Christa Velasquez, Chicago, IL.
 Christa Velasquez is a recognized leader in the impact investing field.
 Currently an independent consultant, she advises foundations on impact investing strategies and program design, product development and transactions.
 In addition to her independent work, Christa is a senior advisor at The Giving Practice, the consulting arm of Philanthropy Northwest.
 She also lectures at the University of Chicago on the business of nonprofits and the evolving social sector.
 Christa was Director of Social Investments for nine years at the Annie E. Casey Foundation where she created and managed its $125 million social investment fund.
 She was also a senior fellow at the Initiative for Responsible Investment at the Hauser Center for Nonprofit Organizations at Harvard University.
 B.A. in Latin American studies, University of Chicago; M.B.A., Yale School of Management.
 Christa joined CEI’s board in 2013.